riipandi/remix-start/README.md

 plugin (like the [VSCode Prettier plugin](https://s.id/vscode-prettier)) to get auto-formatting on saving and get a really great in-editor experience with type checking and auto-complete.

+## 👷‍♂️ Contributions

+Contributions are welcome!
+Please open a pull requests for your changes and tickets in case you would like to discuss something or have a question.

+Read [CONTRIBUTING.md](./CONTRIBUTING.md) for detailed documentation.

 ## 🙏 Thanks to...

 In general, I'd like to thank every single one who open-sources their source code for their